 This provides a set range of PPC management services for static campaigns and covers all associated monthly fees.
 This provides businesses with a set cost for a set run of ad campaigns.

-This type of setup can be a double-edged sword for businesses as the simplistic structure and flat fee are beneficial, but the range of services and performance may be limited.
+This type of setup can be a double-edged sword for businesses as the simplistic structure and flat fees are beneficial, but the range of services and performance may be limited.
 It’s best to discuss exact details before deciding on this type of payment model to ensure the services are what you need.

-Though this type of pricing model is not as common as the percentage of ad spend model, it can be beneficial for businesses that run a set of standard, static ad campaigns on a regular basis and simply need them managed in some capacity.
+Though this type of pricing model is not as common as the percentage of ads spend model, it can be beneficial for businesses that run a set of standard, static ad campaigns on a regular basis and simply need them managed in some capacity.

 Smaller businesses that prefer to pay a flat fee may also choose this model over others so that they have more control over the exact price they pay.
-The simplified pricing and limited management services also serve smaller less complex ad campaigns better.
+The simplified pricing and limited PPC management services also serve smaller less complex ad campaigns better.

-Larger businesses or businesses that run constantly changing ad campaigns, seasonal ads, and other promotions would not benefit from this type of pricing.
-The fee structure is based on static ad campaign costs and the management and oversight level is less than that of other plans.
+Larger businesses or businesses that run constantly changing ad campaigns, seasonal Google ads, and other promotions would not benefit from this type of pricing.
+The fee structure is based on static ad campaign costs and the PPC management and oversight level is less than that of other plans.

-This means essentially that complex ad campaigns will not receive the management and attention to detail that they need to capitalize on their potential and will therefore have diminished ROI.
+This means essentially that complex ad campaigns will not receive the PPC management and attention to detail that they need to capitalize on their potential and will therefore have diminished ROI.
 Even if the cost is lower, in these cases the loss of potential revenue may cost even more.
 It’s like buying a cheaper product to save money and then having it break two days later.

-These models are much less prevalent than the previous two and are tailored to less traditional campaigns that rely on lead generation to close sales.
+These models are much less prevalent than the previous two and are tailored to less traditional campaigns that rely on leads generation to close sales.
 In general, this model is used for campaigns such as e-mail marketing, cold calling, B2B sales marketing, and other types of direct sell campaigns.

 Agencies typically manage these campaigns and collect a fee-based either on overall performance or per lead that closes in a sale.
 Though the niche for these types of campaigns is smaller, the costs associated are also much more mitigated than other options.